 Take a financial inventory.

 Perhaps one of the most important first steps in long-term care planning is to assess your family’s financial needs and resources.
 Long-term care can be quite expensive, but there are options and resources available to help you determine the best course of action for your family’s unique needs.
-This article provides a helpful overview of the financial considerations of long-term care planning.

 Get Advice from Others.